Back

 Program Background

 The Plant Grants Program enlists a broader audience to help advance our mission: “Bowman’s Hill Wildflower Preserve increases the knowledge and use of native plants by serving as an educational resource and destination that inspires conservation action”.
-The Plant Grants Program provides “starter gardens” comprised of native species to nonprofit organizations and public agencies throughout the Delaware Valley who are engaged in community gardening, restoration, or beautification projects.
-In 2024, the Preserve will set aside 650 native plants to support up to 8 projects.
+The Plant Grants Program provides “starter gardens” comprised of native species to nonprofit organizations, educational institutions, and public agencies throughout the Delaware Valley who are engaged in community gardening, restoration, or beautification projects.
+In 2024, the Preserve will set aside 1600 native plants to support up to 16 projects.
 Each Plant Grant recipient will be awarded up to 100, mostly herbaceous plants, with limited shrubs and trees available.

 Program Goals